epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/legacy-logging/java/README.md

 <details>
 <summary>Code Completion instructions:</summary>

-- Open the project code-bugfixing/legacy-logging/java
+- Open the project code-refactoring/legacy-logging/java
-- Open the DateHandler class
+- Open the OrderService class
 - Type at the end of the class:

 ```java